-WooCommerce cash on delivery fee – in 2 easy steps
+WooCommerce cash on delivery extra fee – in 2 easy steps

 We’ll also look at some optional extras, like setting minimum or maximum order values for when the fee applies, whether to include shipping costs, and whether to apply tax.